rblades/dhworkbook_master/docs/module-2/Exercises.md

 ## Exercise 6: Using Tesseract to turn an image into text

 We've all used image files like JPGs and PNGs.
 Images always look the same on whatever machine they are displayed on, because they contain within themselves the complete description of what the 'page' should look like.
 You're likley familiar with the fact that you cannot select text within an image.
-When we digitize documens, the image that results only contains the image layer, not the text.
+When we digitize documents, the image that results only contains the image layer, not the text.

 To turn that image into text, we have to do what's called 'object character recognition', or OCR.
 An OCR algorithm looks at the pattern of pixels in the image, and maps these against the shapes it 'knows' to be an A, or an a, or a B, or a &, and so on.
 Cleaner, sharper printing gives better results as do high resolution images free from noise.
 People who have a lot of material to OCR use some very powerful tools to identify blocks of text within the newspaper page, and then train the machine to identify these, a process beyond us just now (but visit [this Tesseract q & a on stackoverflow](https://stackoverflow.com/questions/28591117/how-do-i-segment-a-document-using-tesseract-then-output-the-resulting-bounding-b#28640570) if you're interested).